-Yes, you need a router table along with a wood router if you are a professional or an enthusiastic DIY-er which make some advance wood projects.
-It is not for those who use a wood router for a small purpose like trimming or cutting edges.
+Yes, you need a router table along with a wood router if you are a professional or an enthusiastic DIY-er which makes some advanced wood projects.
+It is not for those who use a wood router just for small purposes like trimming or cutting edges.
 So, you should know about the router table uses before buying it.

 I said that it is for professionals but I know that they already know about the uses of the router table.
-I am writing this article for those who are very enthusiastic and wants to do some advance projects with ease.
-With the help of the router table, the job becomes easier and most important your working area remains neat & clean if your table has a place for vacuum attachment.
+I am writing this article for those who are very enthusiastic and want to do some advanced projects with ease.
+With the help of the router table, the job becomes easier, and most important your working area remains neat & clean if your table has a place for vacuum attachment.

 So, let’s talk about the uses of a router table: